Alpine-DAV/ascent/src/docs/sphinx/QuickStart.rst

 After this completes, ``build/ascent-install`` will contain an Ascent install.

-We also provide spack settings for several well known HPC clusters, here is an example of how to use our settings for NERSC's Cori System:
+We also provide spack settings for several well known HPC clusters, here is an example of how to use our settings for OLCF's Summit System:

 .. code:: bash

-    python scripts/uberenv/uberenv.py --install --prefix="build" --spack-config-dir="scripts/uberenv_configs/spack_configs/nersc/cori/"
+    python scripts/uberenv/uberenv.py --install --prefix="build" --spack-config-dir="scripts/uberenv_configs/spack_configs/configs/olcf/summit_gcc_9.3.0_cuda_11.0.3/"

 For more details about building and installing Ascent see :ref:`building`.
 This page provides detailed info about Ascent's CMake options, :ref:`uberenv <building_with_uberenv>` and :ref:`Spack <building_with_spack>` support.
 We also provide info about :ref:`building for known HPC clusters using uberenv <building_known_hpc>` and a :ref:`Docker example <building_with_docker>` that leverages Spack.